Lemonjai/bier_v1/README.md

 - Add the scaffolds for the Colours
 - Add the scaffolds for the Breweries
 - Add the scaffolds for the Wineries

+- Add the radio box for only single selection for beer to beertype relations
+- Add the radio box for only single selection for beer to colour relations
+- Add the radio box for only single selection for beer to brewery relations